Pritzker School of Law Policy

 Students who have questions about determining their personal maximum timeframe may contact the Office of Financial Aid.

-- Complete 100% of the courses you enroll in for your suspension term with a grade of “C-“ or higher.
+- Complete two-thirds (66.6%) all cumulative credits attempted since the start of your degree program with a grade of “C-“ or higher.
 Grades of D, F, Y, W, I, IP, NC, NR, and X will not be considered sufficient for meeting Satisfactory Academic Progress.
-Receiving these grades will disqualify you from receiving financial aid in the following quarters.

 - Maintain or achieve a cumulative GPA of 2.25 or higher.